docker/docs/reference/install.md

 You can optionally use an externally generated and signed certificate for the UCP controller by using the `--external-ucp-ca`.
-Create a storage volume named `ucp-server-certs` with ca.pem, cert.pem, and key.pem in the root directory before running the install.
+Create a storage volume named `ucp-controller-server-certs` with ca.pem, cert.pem, and key.pem in the root directory before running the install.

 A license file can optionally be added during install by volume